Skip to main content

 |

-“The longest, shortest time” is how author and podcast host Hillary Frank described parenthood, and I think she nailed it.
+On her podcast, Hillary Frank described parenthood as “the longest, shortest time,” and I think she nailed it.
 This phase of life is exhausting and moves fast, and the idea of preserving family memories feels both vital and overwhelming.

-When it comes to capturing memories — especially during this wild period — it can start to feel confusing.
+When it comes to capturing memories — especially during this wild period — important questions arise.
 Am I keeping the right things?
 Am I missing important moments?
-While we can’t answer those questions for you, we can suggest a variety of clever ways to capture those special moments.
+While I can’t answer those questions for you, I can suggest a variety of clever ways to capture those special moments.

 Write it down